• Home

 Searching is very good in Dropbox.
 When you start typing, suggestions pop up a few milliseconds later, so you don't have to write the whole thing.
 You can further refine this search by applying filters.
 For higher precision, there are search operators available to help you lock in on files by type or date created, for example.
 If you have cloud drives as deep (and as confusing) as mine, this is extremely valuable.

 If you use your cloud drive for more than long-term storage, Dropbox may turn out to be better for day-to-day use, especially if you're a power user.
-OneDrive does the job, too, but with a slightly inferior user experience.
+OneDrive isn't as good, but Microsoft is showing effort: it implemented a new user interface, and it's been tinkering with the search experience.
+It's not completely there yet, but stay tuned for updates.

 Dropbox's Admin Console screens are easier to use, but Microsoft's have way more settings